microsoft/pxt-calliope/docs/projects/infection.md

  * and with a certain probability (TRANSMISSIONPROB).
  * During the incudation phase (INCUBATION), the player does not show any sign
  * of illness.
 After that phase, the sad face shows up.
  *
- * Player control:
- *     A button: show identity icon
- *     B button: show current infection status
- * Master control:
- *     A button: show patient zero identity + number of players
+ * The game will automatically stop once all players are dead or healthy.
+The master can
+ * also press A+B again to stop the game.
- *  Sad face = infected
+ *
+ * Once the game is over, the micro:bit will show the player id (A,B,C...), health and
- *  Happy face = not infected
+ * who infected him.
+ *
+ * Icons used in the game:
+ *
+ * Pairing: IconNames.Ghost
+ * Paired: IconNames.Happy
+ * Dead: IconNames.Skull
+ * Sick: IconNames.Sad
+ * Incubating: IconNames.Confused
+ * Healthy: IconNames.Happy
+ *
  */
 const INCUBATION = 20000; // time before showing symptoms
-const DEATH = 40000; // time before dying off the disease const RSSI = -48; // db
+const DEATH = 40000; // time before dying off the disease const RSSI = -45; // db
-const TRANSMISSIONPROB = 80; // %
+const TRANSMISSIONPROB = 40; // % probability to transfer disease

 enum GameState {
     Stopped,